MaxSa2004/Tab_Tech-Web-Project/README.md

 ## Features
 - Modes: vs. AI (Easy/Normal/Hard)
+- Modes: vs. Player using our server or teacher one;
 - Board: 7/9/11/13/15 columns
 - First to play toggle
 - Stick-dice with special throws